dafny-lang/dafny/docs/DafnyRef/integration- rust/IntegrationRust.md

 - Function parameters always take primitive types without borrowing them (`bool`, `u32`, etc.)
 - Function parameters always borrows variables of other types (`DafnyString`, structs, etc.), because borrowing is always cheaper than cloning for non-Copy types.
-  Open question: There are at least two more alternatives make
+  Open question: There are at least two more possible alternatives
   - We could actually have parameters be always owned, which require `.clone()` also to be used at the call site
   - We could have parameter attributes like `{:rc_owned true}` so that users can choose which API to precisely give to their functions.
 - Functions always return an owned type, otherwise we would need to have an automated theory about lifetimes of returned borrowed references, which Dafny does not support.
 Moreover, borrowing a variable makes its lifetime not `'static`, so it's not possible to use that trait.